 The strategy provides an overarching framework for SPC’s climate change work, sets organisational objectives and identifies key result areas against which progress can be monitored.

-The climate change engagement strategy targets three strategic outcomes that are linked directly to SPC’s vision.
-These are:
+The climate change engagement strategy targets three strategic outcomes:

 - Strengthened capacity of Pacific Island communities to respond effectively to climate change